njm94/innate-behaviors/README.md

 		Mice were head-restrained in a plexiglass apparatus and the scene was illuminated with 850nm LEDs (Gupta and Murphy 2025).
 		A monochrome camera (Omron-Sentech, STC-MBS43U3V) connected to a NVIDIA Jetson was equipped with a bandpass infrared filter (840-865 nm, Bock Optronics) and positioned directly in front of the animal to record 8-bit behavior videos at 90 frames per second with a resolution of 640 x 320 pixels (Figure 1A).
-After an initial baseline period, grooming behavior was evoked by delivering a drop of water onto the orofacial area once per minute for 20 minutes.
-Each water drop stimulus was preceded by a 1-second 10kHz tone followed by a 1-second delay period (Figure 1B).
-For each mouse, at least two spontaneous sessions, which contained the audio cue without the water drop stimulus, were recorded before the evoked grooming sessions (Figure 1C).

 	1-photon imaging